 Remember that, the inputs are the designed access points for the many sources of sound into the audio mixer.

 The ability to control and adjust the different low and high frequencies for each of the channels is the audio mixers component’s channel equalization.

 The provided auxiliary channel components ensure the mixer sends the sounds to a secondary feed of the channel to another device.

 It is essential to note that the assign and pan allow the direction of specific channels to one of the given stereo outputs.

 As we continue you realize that perhaps the essential component of an audio mixer is the fader.

 These are simply the slides that are used to raise or lower the presence of every channel as it heads to final output.

 You also realize that audio mixers come with some additional components that can be added to audio interfaces making the audio interface easier to use as a portable device.

 Audio mixers have high capabilities and have many components.
-This is the reason why they are big in size, are more costly and are meant to be stationary in your recording studio.
+This is the reason why they are big in size, and are meant to be stationary in your recording studio.